Best Toaster Oven

 Best Overall Toaster Oven

 For those that want the highest performing, most versatile cooking appliance for their countertop, the Breville Smart Oven Air is the clear choice.
 It offers more cooking functions than almost any other oven on top of providing field-leading baking performance and nearly unparalleled temperature accuracy.
 These capabilities include slow cooking, dehydrating, and air frying, amongst others.
 It's also easy to manage and use all of those different functions thanks to a large display screen and intuitive control panel.
 Toast may seem like a bit of an afterthought considering the Smart Oven Air's impressive resume, but the final product is excellent.

 The only real downsides to the Smart Oven Air are its price and its size.
 Those extra features push the price well above that of most competitors, and the large footprint can make it feel like a bit of a space-hog on smaller countertops.
 However, it's likely cheaper and certainly space-saving when compared to getting a separate oven, dehydrator, slow cooker, and air fryer.
 If you're going to take advantage of all the Smart Oven Air offers, we certainly think it's worth the cost and counter space.

 Breville Smart Oven BOV800XL

-If you're enticed by the impressive baking quality and temperature accuracy of the Smart Oven Air, but don't think you'll use all of its extra features, the original Breville Smart Oven is a perfect fit.
-It offers all of the high-end cooking performance of the Smart Oven Air, but drops the extra slow cooking, dehydrating, and air frying functions.
+If you're enticed by the impressive baking quality and temperature accuracy of the Smart Oven Air, but don't think you'll use all of its extra features, the original Breville Smart Oven can fill the void well.
+It offers comparable and high-end cooking performance to the Smart Oven Air, but drops the extra functions such as slow cooking, dehydrating, and air frying.
 This comes with a significant reduction in price, making it a bit more palatable.
 It is also significantly smaller than the Air, making it slightly more friendly towards crowded countertops.

 Read review: Breville Smart Oven